97.5th percentile point: History

 The commonly used approximate value of 1.96 is therefore accurate to better than one part in 50,000, which is more than adequate for applied work.

 Some people even use the value of 2 in the place of 1.96, reporting a 95.4% confidence interval as a 95% confidence interval.
 This is not recommended but is occasionally seen.

 Software functions

-The inverse of the standard normal CDF can be used to compute the value.
+The inverse of the standard normal cumulative distribution function (CDF) can be used to compute the value.
 The following is a table of function calls that return 1.96 in some commonly used applications: